How long has Pathfinders Adventure Camp been around?

 When can I register my child for camp?

-Registration will begin on Tuesday, February 28th at 8 a.m. in the Government Center Lobby.
+Registration will begin on Saturday, March 3rd at 10 a.m. in the Cloonan Middle School cafeteria.
 All camp registrations must be made in person and are available on a first come, first served basis.
 We are no longer offering a preregistration period for returning campers.
 We apologize for the inconvenience, but it has become necessary to make the registration process equitable for all Stamford residents and that it is similar to the enrollment process for other City of Stamford summer camp programs.

 What does a typical day Pathfinders look like?